Jackie Goldsmith

-Jackie Goldsmith (March 21, 1921 – October 23, 1968) was an American basketball player.
+Jackie Goldsmith (born Hanns Reiner Karl Otto Ludwig Goldschmidt, March 18, 1921 – October 23, 1968) was an American basketball player.
 He was an All-American at the Brooklyn campus of Long Island University and played for one season in the American National Basketball League.

 Goldsmith, a 5'8 guard, came to LIU following a high school career at nearby Thomas Jefferson High School.
 After a season on the school's freshman team, he spent three years in the United States Coast Guard during World War II, where he played basketball for various coast guard teams including the Diesels and the New London Bears at the Coast Guard Station New London, Connecticut, and the District Coast Guard in New York.
 After serving in the Coast Guard, he returned to LIU.
 Following the close of his college career, Goldsmith played briefly for the Toledo Jeeps of the NBL.
-He also played for the Portland Indians from 1947–1948 in the Pacific Coast Professional Basketball League and the Brooklyn Gothams from 1948–1949 in the American Basketball League.
+He also played for the Portland Indians from 1947 to 1948 in the Pacific Coast Professional Basketball League and the Brooklyn Gothams from 1948 to 1949 in the American Basketball League.

-In 1951, Goldsmith became one of a number of New York City basketball figures implicated in the CCNY point shaving scandal.
+In 1951, Goldsmith became one of a number of New York City basketball figures implicated in the 1951 college basketball point-shaving scandal.
 He was ultimately sentenced to two and a half to four years in prison for fixing games at LIU and Manhattan College.